-Legal and Governance Implications:
+Legal and Governance Implications: None.

-None.
 All data contained within the Value For Money analysis is publicly available.

-Safer, Cleaner and Greener Implications:
+Safer, Cleaner and Greener Implications: None

-None

-Consultation Undertaken:

-The Value For Money analysis has previously been submitted to Management Board for examination.
+Consultation Undertaken: The Value For Money analysis has previously been submitted to Management Board and the Finance and Performance Management Cabinet Committee for examination.